 The caves are perched in 75 million-year-old sea cliffs.
 As you might imagine, everything from immigrants to contraband whiskey has been smuggled into the area via the ocean and hidden inside them.
 Most kayakers enter the ocean at La Jolla Shores beach and paddle out toward the caves.

-If you don’t have a kayak, it’s easy to rent one or book a tour of the caves.
-(It’s possible to walk inside Sunny Jim’s Cave through The Cave Store though adults pay a $4 entrance fee.)
+If you don’t have a kayak, renting one or booking a tour of the caves is easy.
+(It’s possible to walk inside Sunny Jim’s Cave through The Cave Store though adults pay a small entrance fee.)

 Free things to do in La Jolla: Mt Soledad Veterans Memorial